Asad L. Asad

 Assistant Professor of Sociology

-Asad L. Asad is Assistant Professor of Sociology at Stanford University and a faculty affiliate at the Center for Comparative Studies in Race and Ethnicity.
-His scholarly interests encompass social stratification; race, ethnicity, and immigration; surveillance and social control; and health.
-Asad's current research agenda considers how institutional categories—in particular, legal status—matter for multiple forms of inequality.
-His forthcoming book, Engage and Evade: How Latino Immigrant Families Manage Surveillance in Everyday Life (Princeton University Press), examines how and why undocumented immigrants worried about deportation nonetheless engage with institutions whose records the government can use to monitor them.
-Additional research projects focus on the effects of immigration enforcement on health, the role of the federal judiciary in immigration enforcement, and the capacity of immigrant-serving organizations to counter the inequalities of the U.S. immigration system.
+Asad L. Asad is Assistant Professor of Sociology and a faculty affiliate at the Center for Comparative Studies in Race and Ethnicity at Stanford University.
+His research agenda considers how institutional categories—in particular, citizenship and legal status—matter for multiple forms of inequality.
+He is the author of the award-winning book Engage and Evade: How Latino Immigrant Families Manage Surveillance in Everyday Life (Princeton University Press).
+His current research projects examine the effects of immigration enforcement on health, the capacity of immigrant-serving organizations to undo the hardships of the U.S. immigration system, and the role of the federal judiciary in immigration enforcement.

 Latest Publications